KungumapriyaaMKP/InfosysSpringboard/README.md

 Varshitha:sorry aswini,As i am having internals i can't do it because we have 2 subjects per day it is difficult to balance all this.

 Isha: Sir asked to make a ppt for entire project like all steps from milestone 3 and 4 and present it.
 Is someone making it?
 I m busy with the documentation.

+Aswini: we have already done the ppt right ?